BigBeardedDisneyDude/disney-hotel-tv/README.md

   <br>An animated background showing the hotel monorail pool with water fall, palm trees and clouds moving in the wind
   <br>Optimized for mobile devices
   <br>Music can be played just like at the hotel
+  <br>A ride survey is now available!
+You can select which rides are most important to you, and they will be broken down by land!
+Mutliple people per trip can submit their own surveys and the results will display where the highest priorities are